Efficient Compilation for Shuttling Trapped-Ion Machines via the Position Graph Architectural Abstraction: Abstract

 \section{Abstract}

-With the growth of quantum platforms for gate-based quantum computation, compilation holds a crucial factor in deciding the success of the implementation.
-There has been rich research and development in compilation techniques for the superconducting-qubit regime.
-In contrast, the trapped-ion architectures, currently leading in robust quantum computations due to their reliable operations, do not have many competitive compilation strategies.
-This work presents a novel unifying abstraction, called the position graph, for different types of hardware architectures.
-Using this abstraction, we model trapped-ion Quantum Charge-Coupled Device (QCCD) architectures and enable high-quality, scalable superconducting compilation methods.
-In particular, we devise a scheduling algorithm called SHuttling-Aware PERmutative heuristic search algorithm (SHAPER) to tackle the complex constraints and dynamics of trapped-ion QCCD with the cooperation of state-of-the-art permutation-aware mapping.
-This approach generates native, executable circuits and ion instructions on the hardware that adheres to the physical constraints of shuttling-based quantum computers.
-Using the position graph abstraction, we evaluate our algorithm on theorized and actual architectures.
-Our algorithm can successfully compile programs for these architectures where other state-of-the-art algorithms fail.
-In the cases when other algorithms complete, our algorithm produces a schedule that is $14\%$ faster on average, up to $69\%$ in the best case.\\ {\bf Reproducibility:} source code and computational results are available at $[$will be added upon acceptance$]$.
+With the growth of quantum platforms for gate-based quantum computation, compilation holds a crucial role in deciding the success of the implementation.
+While there has been rich research in compilation techniques for the superconducting-qubit regime.
+The trapped-ion architectures, currently leading in robust quantum computations for their reliable operations, still lack competitive compilation strategies.
+This work introduces a unifying hardware abstraction, the ``position graph'', representing various hardware architectures.
+With this abstraction, we model trapped-ion Quantum Charge-Coupled Device (QCCD) architectures, enabling high-quality, scalable compilation methods.
+Specifically, we propose scheduling algorithms called SHuttling-Aware PERmutative (SHAPER) and SHuttling-AWare (SHAW) heuristic searches to tackle the complex constraints and dynamics of trapped-ion machines, with the cooperation of state-of-the-art permutation-aware mapping.
+These approaches generate executable circuits and native instructions that respect the physical constraints of shuttling-based architectures.
+We evaluate proposed algorithms across theorized and real architectures using the position graph framework.
+For completeness, we also introduce a linear program of trapped-ion scheduling that yields the optimal schedules, enabling a direct comparison with our heuristics.
+Our algorithm can successfully compile programs for extreme architectures where priori algorithms fail.
+When the baseline does complete, our produced schedules are $1.45$ times faster on average, with best-case speedups up to $4$ times faster. \\ {\bf Reproducibility:} source code and computational results are available at $[$will be added here upon acceptance$]$.